PYTHON

 Python Break For Loops

-A break statement lets you exit a loop early when a specific condition becomes true.
-This makes break great for leaving a loop before it completes all iterations.
+A break statement allows you to exit a loop early when a specific condition becomes true.
+This makes break great for exiting a loop before it completed all iterations.

 commands = ["start", "pause", "quit", "restart"]